lsdrfrx/lsn/README.md

 Go to [Release page](https://github.com/lsdrfrx/lsn/releases), download binary and add it to `PATH`

 ## Contribution
 Everyone can participate in the development.
 If you have suggestions and requests for functionality, or if you encounter any errors, feel free to open an issue.
-Contribution is strongly welcomed!
+Contributions are strongly welcomed!